 You can apply for your Tuition Fee Loan through the European Union Team of the Student Loans Company.
 To get started, visit the Direct Gov website and scroll down to ‘New EU Students’.
 There you will find the forms you need to apply.
 If you get stuck, get in touch with us to help you out.

-Once you’ve started university, should you have any trouble with your funding, our advisers in Library and Student Services (LiSS) can provide all the support and advice you need.
+Once you’ve started university, should you have any trouble with your funding, our advisers in Student and Staff Services can provide all the support and advice you need.
 To book an appointment please use our online referral form, or if your enquiry can be answered via email, please contact us on email@example.com.

 Book an appointment